 3) Is it reasonable to conclude that Paul would place the biblical Psalms in the same category as uninspired material?

 “if the Psalms of Scripture are intended by the word ‘psalms,’ as is assumed for the present, it is quite unthinkable that Paul would link human compositions with those of the Spirit of God, and direct that they be used for the same end… It was he who distinguished the Old Testament writings, inclusive of the Psalter, as “God-breathed” literature, clothed with inviolable sanctity… It seems incredible, therefore, that in this instance he should trample upon a distinction which elsewhere he guards jealously and put uninspired songs in competition with those inspired as having equal teaching worth.”

-4) The New Testament scripture, including its wording & phrases, is not an entirely ‘new creation.’
-Consider how many words and allusions are inspired from the Old Testament and this three-fold phrase takes on old(er) meaning:
+4) The New Testament scripture, including its wording & phrases, is not an entirely new creation.
+Consider how many words and allusions are inspired from the Old Testament and this three-fold phrase takes a more ancient meaning: